GOP hopefuls turn to Pence to broaden appeal before election

 NEW YORK (AP) — In Donald Trump’s assessment, Mike Pence “committed political suicide” on Jan.
 6, 2021.

-By refusing to go along with the then-president’s unconstitutional push to overturn the results of the 2020 election, Pence became a leading target of Trump’s wrath and a pariah in many Republican circles.
+By refusing to go along with the former president’s unconstitutional push to overturn the results of the 2020 election, Pence became a leading target of Trump’s wrath and a pariah in many Republican circles.

+But the final weeks of the intensely competitive 2022 election suggest the former vice president’s fortunes have shifted as he lays the groundwork for his own potential campaign for the White House in 2024.

-Pence has traveled the country, holding events and raising millions for candidates and Republican groups, including signing fundraising solicitations for party committees.
+Pence has been traveling the country, holding events and raising millions for candidates and Republican groups, including signing fundraising solicitations for party committees.

+Last week, Pence endorsed Senate nominee Blake Masters, who has struggled to pivot from the primary to win over moderates in a state where one-third of voters are registered independents.

 “He takes a little bit of the edge off Masters with a lot of voters,” veteran GOP strategist Scott Reed said.
-“You know Masters is new to this, first-time candidate, said some silly things he probably regrets during the campaign.
-But now it’s all about undecided voters in Maricopa County.
-There’s not a lot more science behind this.”
+“You know Masters is new to this, first time candidate, said some silly things he probably regrets during the campaign.”

-The endorsements can seem jarring given that Pence has spent much of the past year pushing back on Trump’s election lies, which spurred the violent mob that descended on the Capitol on Jan.
-6 while Pence was trying to preside over the formal congressional certification of Joe Biden’s election victory.
-Pence and members of his family had to be rushed to safety and were held for hours in an underground loading dock as the marauders roamed the building’s hallways.
-Some rioters chanted “Hang Mike Pence!” and erected a makeshift gallows outside.
+Yet the endorsements can seem jarring given that Pence has spent much of the past year pushing back on Trump’s election lies, which spurred the violent mob that descended on the Capitol on Jan.
+6, 2021, while Pence was trying to preside over the formal congressional certification of Joe Biden’s presidential victory.
+Pence and members of his family had to be rushed to safety and held for hours in an underground loading dock as the marauders roamed the hallways, some chanting, “Hang Mike Pence!” and erected a makeshift gallows outside.

 Pence made no mention of that in Phoenix on Tuesday.